27.3 — Exceptions, functions, and stack unwinding

 Third, if a function has a matching catch block but the call to the current function did not occur within the associated try block, that catch block isn’t used.
 We also saw this in B().

-Finally, once an exception is handled, control flow proceeds as normal starting from the end of the matching catch block.
-This was demonstrated by A() handling the error and then terminating normally.
+Finally, once a matching catch block executes, control flow proceeds as normal, starting with the first statement after the last catch block.
+This was demonstrated by A() handling the error, then continuing with “End A”, and then returning back to the caller.
 By the time the program got back to main(), the exception had been thrown and handled already -- main() had no idea there even was an exception at all!

 As you can see, stack unwinding provides us with some very useful behavior -- if a function does not want to handle an exception, it doesn’t have to.
 The exception will propagate up the stack until it finds someone who will!
 This allows us to decide where in the call stack is the most appropriate place to handle any errors that may occur.